sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 java.lang.IllegalArgumentException: {s} is not of the correct type.
 ```

-The only constraint is that this function will need to throw an exception, since the type `Nothing` cannot be defined as a return type of other types (*e.g., `Int`, `Double`, etc.*).
-In other words, we have to make sure that the return type of our function is an exception, or something returning `Nothing`.
-There are other ways to manage the return of two potential types, for example, if the exception is not met and we return an `Int` instead, but we'll look at that later on.
+The only constraint is that this function will need to throw an exception since the type `Nothing` cannot be defined as a return type of other types (*e.g., `Int`, `Double`, etc.*).
+In other words, we have to ensure that our function's return type is an exception or something returning `Nothing`.
+There are other ways to manage the return of two potential types; for example, if the exception is not met and we return an `Int` instead.
+We'll look at that later.

 ---